 Environmental assessment and management challenges Research topic O&G ORE GHG activities Effects Scientific uncertainty about the behavioural and physiological impacts of noise on marine turtles can require precautionary control measures to be implemented where offshore energy developments interact with biologically important areas and times.
-Improved understanding of the behavioural and physiological responses of marine turtles to underwater noise and implications for feeding, fitness and breeding success in the context of species recovery requirements. √ ✓ Improving monitoring and mitigation techniques Wind farms that are designed and installed using methods that generate intense noise emissions over long periods of time may not be able to be managed so they are not inconsistent with recovery plans for listed threatened whale species.
-Best practice offshore windfarm design and installation techniques to reduce the intensity of underwater noise emissions and mitigate impacts to noise sensitive species. ✓ Improvements in noise mitigation from pile driving to reduce potential impacts to listed threatened whales will provide confidence in impact assessments and improve timeframes for offshore energy installations.
-Research, development and testing of innovative technology to effectively mitigate noise emissions from pile driving of wind turbine foundations, particularly for noise in low frequency bands that have greatest potential to result in unacceptable impacts on listed threatened baleen whales. ✓ Currently available detection technologies for marine fauna are often not able to detect fauna out to the full extent of noise effect distances to inform mitigation actions and are not capable of detecting fauna at night.
-Research, development and testing of marine fauna detection technologies that can reliably detect the location of fauna in offshore conditions and provide real-time data to inform mitigation decisions. √ ✓ ✓
+Improved understanding of the behavioural and physiological responses of marine turtles to underwater noise and implications for feeding, fitness and breeding success in the context of species recovery requirements set out in in-force EPBC Act species conservation management documentation. ✓ √ 2 ✓ Improving monitoring and mitigation techniques Wind farms will need to be designed and installed such that they can be managed in a manner not inconsistent with statutory conservation management instruments (e.g. recovery plans) for listed threatened species.
+Best practice offshore windfarm design and installation techniques to reduce underwater noise emissions and mitigate impacts to noise sensitive species. ✓ Improvements in turbine foundation design and installation methods, including noise reduction and mitigation techniques for foundation installation to reduce potential impacts to noise sensitive listed threatened species.
+Research, development and testing of innovative technology to effectively mitigate noise emissions from turbine foundation installation, including pile driving, particularly for noise in low frequency bands that are coincident with the hearing and sensitivity ranges of listed threatened baleen whales. ✓ Currently available detection technologies for marine fauna are often not able to detect fauna out to the full extent of noise effect distances to inform mitigation actions and are not capable of detecting fauna at night.
+Research, development and testing of marine fauna detection technologies that can reliably detect the location of fauna in offshore conditions and provide real-time data to inform mitigation decisions. ✓ √ √